 To ensure that all present and future Triathlon England members affiliated to the Region received fair and equal treatment without discrimination.

-To review and update the strategy and program of activities on an annual basis
+To review and update the strategy and program of activities on an annual, or more regular, basis as required

+All Executive Officers of the Committee must ensure new volunteers are introduced to positions on the Committee on a regular basis.

+2(a) Mission Statement:

+“To attract, motivate and retain people with an interest in Triathlon and multi-sport activities and events from across London region. “

 Membership